 Ken Silverman's Utility Page Author of the Build Engine (Duke Nukem 3D, Blood, Shadow Warrior, etc).
 You can find his PNGOut utility here.
 Use it to compress your PNG files and at the same time eliminate the troublesome gAMA chunk (a value used by some applications to maintain consistent gamma levels and one that's poorly handled by Microsoft's Internet Explorer).
 It's a good idea to run this utility on your PNG files before posting them on the Internet.

-PNGGauntlet A nice user-friendly GUI for Ken Silverman's PNGOut utility (see above).
+PNGGauntlet by Benjamin Hollis.
+A nice user-friendly frontend for Ken Silverman's PNGOut utility (see above).
+Supports batch processing.

 7-Zip A free open source archiving program.
 Can extract the 7Z, RAR and ZIP archives found on this site.